RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 - The failure of a CA to adequately adhere to the requirements of this CP or the approved CPS.
 For example, there is strong evidence that the CA has failed to comply with the requirements of section 6.7 of the CP.

-In addition, for id-fpki-common-public-trusted-serverAuth certificates, a certificate shall be revoked when:

-- The CA obtains evidence that the issuing CA (or Subordinate CA) no longer complies with the requirements of section 6.7.
-In this case, all certificates under an issuing CA or subordinate CA shall be revoked.

-- The CA is made aware that a Wildcard Certificate has been used to authenticate a fraudulently misleading subordinate Fully-Qualified Domain Name.

-Whenever any of the above circumstances are reported, the appropriate authority shall review the circumstances and make a revocation decision.
-The revocation decision shall be made based on appropriate criteria, to include:

-- The nature of the alleged problem;

-- The number of Certificate Problem Reports received about a particular Certificate or Subscriber; and

-- Relevant legislation.

 If it is determined that revocation is required, the associated certificate shall be revoked and placed on the CRL.
 Revoked certificates shall be included on all new publications of the certificate status information until the certificates expire.